nodejs/node/doc/api/fs.md

     description: Added times as numbers.
 -->

-An `fs.Stats` object provides information about a file.
+A `fs.Stats` object provides information about a file.

 Objects returned from [`fs.stat()`][], [`fs.lstat()`][] and [`fs.fstat()`][] and
 their synchronous counterparts are of this type.